 needs to have read permissions.
 The appropriate credentials can be

-configured using Export Profile and Import Profile as described
+configured using Export and

 The Kanister framework, described later, stores application-level artifacts in an object store.
 For Kanister-enabled applications, in addition to the profile configuration above, both clusters need to use a Kanister profile that refers to the same object storage bucket.
 This can be accomplished by creating a Kanister profile via the K10 dashboard or via the CRD-based Profiles API.

 The requirement for both clusters to have access to the Kanister object storage bucket will go away in an upcoming release in favor of only using the object storage bucket configured above for mobility.

 When migrating applications across different cloud providers, including hybrid environments, K10 should have support for storage system snapshots on the originating side.

 Apart from creating Import and Export profiles, a Kanister profile also needs to be created as the data belonging to cross-cloud portable snapshots is stored as Kanister artifacts.

 Currently, data exported by K10 for cross-cloud snapshot migration